Nikon D1 vs D300S

 |Nikon D3||Full Frame||12.1||4256||2832||none||23.5||12.2||2290||81|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D300S indeed provides for movie recording, while the D1 does not.
 The highest resolution format that the D300S can use is 720/24p.

-So how do things add up?
-Is the Nikon D1 better than the Nikon D300S or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Nikon D1 and the Nikon D300S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.